Military Security and Police Transfers (MSP)April 25, 2021

 In accord with International law, Amnesty International opposes the deployment and transfer of weapons that risk being used to commit serious violations of international humanitarian law, including possible war crimes.

-Human Rights and Arms Concerns
+Human Rights and the arms trade

 Lethal autonomous weapons and landmines